junxit/us-congress-bills-115/bill.md

 - Whereas the original delegation along with 15 Jonestown inhabitants attempted to board planes at Port Kaituma airstrip but were fired upon by a Jones loyalist and other gunmen;
 - Whereas an additional 40 Jonestown inhabitants were also awaiting transport to leave Jonestown;
 - Whereas Congressman Ryan, one Jonestown inhabitant (Patricia Parks), and three journalists (NBC news reporter Don Harris, NBC photographer Bob Brown, and San Francisco Examiner photographer Greg Robinson) were shot to death at the airstrip and nine others, including Congresswoman Jackie Speier, were wounded;
-- Whereas Congressman Leo Ryan was the first Member of Congress to be assassinated overseas while performing his Congressional duties;
+- Whereas Congressman Leo Ryan was the first Member of Congress to be assassinated overseas while performing his congressional duties;
 - Whereas Congressman Ryan stated, “I learned that if you give in to fear you can't do your job”; and
 - Whereas Congressman Ryan went above and beyond to provide service to his constituents and to the people of the United States, exhibiting courage and resilience: Now, therefore, be it